 As Germany braces for election, backing the far-right AfD no longer a taboo

-The hardline part has ‘an increasing influence on public opinion’, say analysts, as voters prioritise migration as a key issue.
+The hardline party has ‘an increasing influence on public opinion’, say analysts, as voters prioritise migration as a key issue.

 Berlin, Germany – For Susanne, a nursery teacher in Berlin, there is no contest.